dotnet/linker/docs/illink-options.md

 - `all` - Keep all members in root assembly
 - `default` - Use entry point for applications and all members for libraries
 - `entrypoint` - Use assembly entry point as only root in the assembly
+- `library` - All assembly members and data needed for secondary trimming are retained
-- `visible` - Keep all members and types visible outside of root assembly
+- `visible` - Keep all members and types visible outside of the assembly

 You can retain all public members of `Program.exe` application even if they are not referenced by any dependency by calling linker like